braindecode/braindecode/README.rst

 Braindecode
 ===========

-`Braindecode`_ is an open-source Python toolbox for decoding raw EEG data with deep learning models.
-It includes dataset fetchers, data preprocessing and visualization tools, as well as implementations of several deep learning architecture and data augmentations for EEG analysis.
+Braindecode is an open-source Python toolbox for decoding raw neurophysiological data with deep learning models.
+It includes dataset fetchers, data preprocessing and visualization tools, as well as implementations of several deep learning architecture and data augmentations for EEG, ECoG, MEG and others analysis.

-For EEG researchers who want to work with deep learning and deep learning researchers who want to work with EEG data.
+For brain signal researchers who want to work with deep learning and deep learning researchers who want to work with neurophysiological data.

 Installation Braindecode